 It's not uncommon for people to experience static shock when jumping on your Vuly trampoline.

-It is not uncommon for people to experience static shock when jumping on a trampoline.
-The material of the trampoline surface is usually the culprit; if the surface is made of nylon it a good conductor for electricity and can cause static shock.
+The material of the trampoline surface is usually the culprit.
+If the surface is made of nylon, it's a good conductor for electricity and can cause a static shock.